 The COVID-19 pandemic brought an unexpected global crisis with dramatic consequences for public health, the economy and society.
 Education systems have been experiencing major disruptions since March 2020 when most European countries restricted access to or closed schools.

-Against this background, the Building Resilience through Inclusive Education Systems (BRIES) activity will map how inclusive education systems in Europe are affected by the pandemic, the lessons learned, and how to turn the crisis into an opportunity to build resilience.
-Moreover, it will explore how Agency member countries can improve co‑ordination within their education systems and with each other.
+Against this background, the Building Resilience through Inclusive Education Systems (BRIES) activity mapped how inclusive education systems in Europe were affected by the pandemic, the lessons learned, and how to turn the crisis into an opportunity to build resilience.
+Moreover, it explored how Agency member countries can improve co‑ordination within their education systems and with each other.

 Activity framework